Massachusetts Drunk Driving Attorney

 Get the Facts on the DUI Penalty You're Facing

 The following is a list of both the most likely and the maximum penalties you are facing if you are found guilty of an OUI in Massachusetts.
-DUI/DWI cases are a very complicated area of the law, and this information can be hard to understand.
+Drunk driving cases are a very complicated area of the law, and this information can be hard to understand.
 That's why I try to lay out "The real deal" for you, and I'll also be happy to speak with you to explain it to you in plain English.

 Also remember OUI laws change frequently, and the impact of a prior conviction on your record can have unforeseen negative consequences in the future.
 The Registry also regularly changes requirements for getting your drivers license reinstated, or getting a hardship license.

 If you've been arrested, you want to know what you are facing, and what your options are.
-That's why it makes sense to get a case evaluation from an experienced lawyer who handles DUI/drunk driving cases everyday.
+That's why it makes sense to get a case evaluation from an experienced lawyer who handles drunk driving cases everyday.

 If you fight the case and win at trial, your penalty is nothing.
 That's what I focus on in my law practice.
 I win my OUI cases more than 2/3s of the time.
 I can also help you work out the minimum penalty allowed by law if you chose to plead guilty (or CWOF).
 Please contact me for a consultation on what I can do try to win your case.
 (781) 380-7730